mus-format/musgen-go/README.md

 musgen-go is a Golang code generator that can produce code for various binary serialization formats.
 Under the hood, it uses serialization primitives from the [mus-go](https://github.com/mus-format/mus-go) library, and for now supports only the [MUS](https://medium.com/p/21d7be309e8d) format.
-Hovewer other formats can be added quite easily ([here](https://github.com/mus-format/mus-examples-go/tree/main/protobuf) is an example of how Protobuf format can be implemented using mus-go and [here](https://github.com/ymz-ncnk/go-serialization-benchmarks) are the benchmarks).
+However, other formats can be added quite easily ([here](https://github.com/mus-format/mus-examples-go/tree/main/protobuf) is an example of how Protobuf format can be implemented using mus-go and [here](https://github.com/ymz-ncnk/go-serialization-benchmarks) are the benchmarks).